 19 Nov Standards of Care for Headache Diagnosis and Treatment

-According to the American Migraine Prevalence and Prevention (AMPP) Study1, more than 29 million Americans experience migraines, yet only about 48 percent who have the symptoms of migraine actually receive proper diagnosis.
+Almost 40 million Americans experience migraines, yet only about 48 percent who have the symptoms of migraine actually receive a proper diagnosis.
 Migraine is a chronic neurologic disorder characterized by recurring attacks of head pain and associated symptoms such as dizziness, nausea, vomiting or extreme sensitivity to light and sound.
-Below is an overview of the National Headache Foundation’s (NHF) Standards of Care for Headache Diagnosis and Treatment which include the U.S. Headache Consortium’s recommendations for the proper diagnosis of and treatment options for migraine.
+Below is an overview of the National Headache Foundation’s (NHF) Standards of Care for Headache Diagnosis and Treatment.

 Types of Migraine